Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{DESILS J0642+5617}

-This system was proposed as a lensed-quasar candidate in both \citet{Dawes2023} and \citet{He2023}.
+This system was independently identified as a lensed-quasar candidate by \citet{Dawes2023} and \citet{He2023}.
 The two quasar images are separated by $0\farcs88$.
-As shown in the 3rd row of Fig.~\ref{fig:image_modelling}, a red lens galaxy becomes clearly visible after subtracting the two PSFs.
+As shown in the third row of Fig.~\ref{fig:image_modelling}, subtracting point-spread-function models for the two quasar images reveals a red lens galaxy.

 The DESI fiber encompasses both quasar images, and the DESI DR1 spectrum exhibits a typical blended QSO signature with broad emission lines (e.g., $C_{\mathrm{IV}}$ and $C_{\mathrm{III]}}$).
 Within the spectral precision, there is no measurable redshift difference between the two images.